libical/libical/doc/UsingLibical.md

 ### 5.1 Creating Components

 There are three ways to create components in Libical:

 1. creating individual objects and assembling them,
-2.  building entire objects in massive vaargs calls,
+2. building entire objects in massive vargs calls,
-3.  and parsing a text file containing iCalendar data.
+3. parsing a text file containing iCalendar data.

 #### 5.1.1 Constructor Interfaces